Devendra6969/Gesture-Track-Ai/README.md

-# Gesture-Based Web Interface & Tic-Tac-Toe Game
+# GestureTrack AI with a dedicated Tic-Tac-Toe Game

 This project creates a full-stack web application that allows users to control a web interface using hand gestures from their webcam.
 It features a main interactive page, an about page, and a fully playable Tic-Tac-Toe game, all controlled without a physical mouse.